VirtualProgrammingLab/documentation/docs/viplab-3.0/computation_template.md

   "environment" : "C", // important for interpreting configuration "files" : // must: at least one array element
   [
+    {
-    { "identifier": "22483f42-95bf-984a-98a5-ee9485c85c3e", // uuid, for referencing
+      "identifier": "22483f42-95bf-984a-98a5-ee9485c85c3e", // uuid, for referencing
-      "path"      : "code.c"                                // filename on backend
+      "path"      : "code.c",                                // filename on backend
       "metadata"  : // information for frontend
+        {
+          "name" : "This is a filename",
-        {  "syntaxHighlighting": "C",                    // optional (default: "none") },
+          "decription" : "This section describes the file", "syntaxHighlighting": "C",                    // optional (default: "none")
+        },
       "parts" : // must: at least one array element
       [
+        {
-        { "identifier": "preamble",
+          "identifier": "preamble",
           "access"    : "visible",   // it is rendered, but can not be changed "metadata"  : // what has to be moved to files ?
+          {
-          { "name"    : "Info: source before your code.", // name of element in frontend "emphasis"  : "low"                           // optional (for rendering)
+            "name"    : "Info: source before your code.", // name of element in frontend "emphasis"  : "low"                           // optional (for rendering)
           },
           "content"   : "I2luY2x1ZGUgPHN0ZGlvLmg-Cg"      // source (base64url encoded)
                                                           // decoded: #include <stdio.h>\n
         },
+        {
-        { "identifier": "codeFromStudent",
+          "identifier": "codeFromStudent",
           "access"    : "modifiable",             // it can be edited in the frontend "metadata"  :
+          {
-          { "name"    : "Fill in your code!", "emphasis"  : "medium"
+            "name"    : "Fill in your code!",
+            "emphasis"  : "medium"
           },
           "content" : "dm9pZCBiYXIoKSB7IC8qIFNjaHJlaWJlbiBTaWUgaGllciBDb2RlLCBkZXIgImJhciIgYXVzZ2lidC4gKi8KCn0K"
             // source (template)
             // decoded: void bar() { /* Schreiben Sie hier Code, der "bar" ausgibt. */\n\n}\n },
+        {
-        { "identifier": "postscript",
+          "identifier": "postscript",
           "access"    : "visible",
           "metadata"  :
+          {
-          { "name"      : "Info: source after your code calling bar() in it.", "emphasis"  : "low",
+            "name"      : "Info: source after your code calling bar() in it.", "emphasis"  : "low",
           },
           "content" : "aW50IG1haW4oKSB7IGJhcigpOyByZXR1cm4gMDsgfQ" // source